dbc60/blog/content/project/blog/blog-planning.md

 title: Blog Planning
 date: 2019-06-25T05:53:03-04:00
 draft: true
-categories: planning
+categories: blog
-tags: [blog, blog content]
+tags: [planning, content]
 ---

 What steps are left to actually launch this blog even though there are styling, presentation, and organizational issues I would like to address?